chudizhong/GAMsRashomonSet/README.md

 ```

 If the sparse GAM is not available, we can first use sparse GAM algorithms to get an initial model.
-In our experiments, we use [FastSparse](https://arxiv.org/abs/2202.11389)  to generate the sparse GAM and then postprocess the obtained model into the json object above.
+In our experiments, we use [FastSparse](https://arxiv.org/abs/2202.11389)  to generate the sparse GAM and then postprocess the obtained model into the JSON object above.
 Please see the [prepare_gam.py](https://github.com/chudizhong/GAMsRashomonSet/blob/main/src/prepare_gam.py) for more details.
 Information about how to install and run FastSparse can be found in its repo (https://github.com/jiachangliu/fastSparse).
 Other sparse GAM algorithms where shape functions are step functions can be used to generate the initial model.

 ## Applications of the Rashomon set

 The GAM Rashomon set can be used for diverse applications.
-We show examples for 5 different applications in the ``example_rset_application.ipynb``.
+We show examples for 5 different applications in the [example_rset_application.ipynb](https://github.com/chudizhong/GAMsRashomonSet/blob/main/example_rset_application.ipynb).

 - Application 1: get different GAM models from the Rashomon set.
 - Application 2: get variable importance range.